 Mornings have been rough.
 Really rough.
-I’m not a morning person at all by nature, so it’s hard enough for me to get up as is, throw in the fact that those early hours have become increasingly darker with each passing day, and I’m pretty much still in a coma come 7:30 am.
+I’m not a morning person at all by nature, so it’s hard enough for me to get up as is.
+Throw in the fact those early hours have become increasingly darker with each passing day and I’m pretty much still in a coma come 7am.

 It also doesn’t help that along with darker days come colder days.
-Colder days where I just want to pull the covers up over my eyes and hide for the better part of the day, or better yet, pull the covers up to my chin and watch cheesy Lifetime movies for the better of the day.
-Of course, life doesn’t allow that, so I, like everyone else in this world, have to peel the covers off, put my feet on the cold, hardwood floor and tackle the day.
+Colder days where I just want to pull the covers up over my eyes and hide for the better part of the day while slurping this Pumpkin Curry Ramen Recipe.
+But oh wait, I have three children.

 In these strange transitional days where our bodies are still adjusting to the cruel changes in Mother Nature, my body starts craving transitional foods as well.
 Give me a piping hot bowl of soup on a cool and rainy fall evening, and you might as well have just given me a fuzzy blanket and roaring fire to warm me from the inside out.
-Heck, give me a bowl of soup on a blazing summer afternoon, and I’ll still want to become your new best friend.
+Heck, give me a bowl of soup on a blazing summer afternoon, and I’ll still transport myself to a cozy place.

 In the summertime my soup consumption subsists solely on lighter, broth-based soups, and in the wintertime, heartier good-for-the-soul soups that will fill up my meat-loving husband.